MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 The files are generated as .html files and stored in the output location that is specified in the docfx.json file.

 > [!IMPORTANT]
-> Depending on the website that the HTML files will be deployed to, you might not be able to use the table of contents file (TOC.html) that is generated in this process.
-That file is structured based on the configuration of the [https://learn.microsoft.com]() site.
+> [DocFx](https://dotnet.github.io/docfx/) is no longer used internally in Microsoft and does not support YAML and other changes that we're making to our content.
+Depending on the website that the HTML files will be deployed to, you might not be able to use the table of contents file (TOC.html) that is generated in this process.
+That file is structured based on the configuration of the [https://learn.microsoft.com](https://learn.microsoft.com) site.
 If you use the legacy Dynamics NAV Help Server, then you must use the ToC.xml file instead.

-The table of contents on the learn.microsoft.com site is currently a MarkDown file, TOC.md, but we are planning to convert it to a YAML file in order to be more compliant with the learn.microsoft.com site.
-Once we have converted the TOC.md file to TOC.yml, you will still be able to use DocFx.exe to build HTML files, but you will have to port your customizations of the TOC.md file to the new YAML format.

 The root of the MicrosoftDocs repos contain files that are related to internal Microsoft processes, such as `.openpublishing.build.ps1`.
 These scripts are used to validate and preview content, but they rely on internal Microsoft resources that are not publicly available.
 The `.openpublishing.redirection.json` file lists files that were published to the learn.microsoft.com site but have been deprecated later.
 As part of standard website practices, the learn.microsoft.com site uses redirection to avoid broken links when a page is deleted, and the `.openpublishing.redirection.json` file provides the mapping for redirection.